ManuelRios18/gans-from-scratch/README.md

 # Usage

-Simply install the requirements `pip install requiremnts.txt` and then execute any file you want to try `python gan.py`.
+Simply install the requirements `pip install requirements.txt` and then execute any file you want to try `python gan.py`.